munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code op-negate (1 before, 1 after)

-The instruction needs a value to operate on which it gets by popping from the stack.
+The instruction needs a value to operate on, which it gets by popping from the stack.
 It negates that, then pushes the result back on for later instructions to use.
 Doesn't get much easier than that.
 We can disassemble it too.